 - Recovery using data backup or a storage snapshot at a specific time but without log backups for the time thereafter and without any log entries beyond that point.

 During recovery, the SAP HANA database is shut down.
-The progress and the actions can be initiated and checked using SAP HANA Studio.
+The progress and the actions can be initiated and checked using SAP HANA cockpit.
 For this option, the costs are comparatively lower, but it has an RPO greater than zero and a high RTO.

 SAP HANA Storage Replication (Disaster Recovery)